 Renowned menu engineer Gregg Rapp found that including a nice-looking picture alongside a food item increases its sales by 30%.
 A word of caution, though: Don't use mediocre photos on your menu or on your social media.
 Better to use no photos than bad photos.

-Tip: Especially on digital menu boards, consider using high-quality photos of high-margin items to entice diners — same goes for your online ordering page (more on that below).
+Tip: Especially in digital menu board design, consider using high-quality photos of high-margin items to entice diners — same goes for your online ordering page (more on that below).